mdickopp/linux-vm/README.md

 Note that `create-vm` installs the VirtualBox guest utilities into the image.

+If the `VBoxManage` utility is installed, `create-vm` uses it internally to convert the image file, otherwise it uses the `qemu-img` command.

 ## The Virtual Machine

 The password of the _root_ user is empty.
 An unprivileged user account with